fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 ```

 The description text will need to be encoded to numbers before it can be presented to
-the model as in input or compared to the model’s predictions.
+the model as in input or compared to the model's predictions.
 The first step in encoding the
 data is to create a consistent mapping from words to unique integer values.
 Keras provides
 the Tokenizer class that can learn this mapping from the loaded description data.
 Below
 defines the to lines() to convert the dictionary of descriptions into a list of strings and the